 - If a swab is indicated (follow the procedure to perform the swab), also wear protective glasses if available.
-Do not completely remove your patient's mask during the procedure, only lower their mask to expose the nose whilst keeping their mouth covered.
+During the nasopharyngeal swab, only lower their mask to expose the patient's nose whilst keeping their mouth covered.

-- Inform any suspect patient (whether or not they need to be tested) about the need for self-isolation at home for 10 days and until 48 hours after the resolution of their symptoms.
-Provide them with the FOPH flyer for "self-isolation"
+- Inform any suspect patient (whether or not they need to be tested) about the need for isolation at home for 10 days and until 48 hours after the resolution of their symptoms.
+Provide them with the FOPH flyer for "Isolation"

 - Inform the patient about the need for quarantine of people who have been in close contact with them (contact while the patient was already symptomatic or in the 48 hours preceding the symptoms' appearance).
-Provide them with the FOPH flyer for "self-quarantine".
+Provide them with the FOPH flyer for "Quarantine".

 Once the consultation is completed, clean the surfaces and ventilate the room for a few minutes

 Communication of the swab result with the patient